shaunkatona/prosvcons/README.md

 To do
 -----
 - For MVP:
-    - Fill out Contact page
-    - Fill out About page
     - Make a FAQ/Help page?
-    - Add a Delete button next to Save, to delete saved lists
     - Private Github account? (db passwords, hosts)
 - Further enhancements:
-    - User creation/authentication so everyone has their own lists
     - Refactor the Angular controller to be more modular.
 Duplicate code for pros and cons is no good.
     - Refactor to have zero jquery
+    - Refactor to have 1 Ctrl for the body, and 1 Ctrl for each route
+        - will fix that weird $scope.$parent requirement
     - User Auth:
         - guest lists
             - editable/viewable by all
             - get deleted 30 days after the last view
         - public lists
             - can be viewed by anyone/guest
-            - add a "editable by all" toggle
+            - add a "allow others to edit" toggle for the creator
             - share button
         - private lists
             - can only be viewed by "you"